oegedijk/explainerdashboard/docs/source/index.rst

 =======

-``explainerdashboard`` is a library for quickly building interactive dashboards and interactive notebook components for analyzing and explaining the predictions and workings of (scikit-learn compatible) machine learning models, including xgboost, catboost and lightgbm.
+``explainerdashboard`` is a library for quickly building interactive dashboards for analyzing and explaining the predictions and workings of (scikit-learn compatible) machine learning models, including xgboost, catboost and lightgbm.

 It allows you to investigate SHAP values, permutation importances,